MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/10-isolate-problem-areas-poor-performing-queries.md

     OPTION (RECOMPILE);
     ```

     Note that the query optimizer has been able to choose a more efficient execution plan.
-The RECOMPILE option causes the query compiler to replace the variable with its value.
+The `RECOMPILE` option causes the query compiler to replace the variable with its value.

-You can see in the message tab that the difference between logical reads is 68% (689 versus 409) more for the query without the query hint.
+    Comparing the statistics, you can see in the message tab that the difference between logical reads is **68%** more (689 versus 409) for the query without the query hint.

-To finish this exercise select **Done** below.
+In this exercise, you've learned how to identify query problems, and how to fix it to improve the query plan.